b9Joker108/a_glockenspiel_magistery/chapter_1/chapter_1_v1.md

 This curriculum is a deep well.
 Be gentle with yourself.
 The goal for the first three months is not perfection, but to establish a consistent, loving, and intentional practice (*sadhana*).
 You are building a relationship with the Swaras, with the Ragas, and through them, with Sri Sri Radhe-Ballabha.
 The joy is in the daily offering.

-Section 2: Transcription and Scoring
+Section 2: Transcription, Scoring & Arrangement

 Both transcription and scoring are new to me, but I feel called to make these a part of my kirtan and bhajan sadhana with the glockenspiel.